peaBerberian/directory-list.php/README.md

 ![screenshot](./assets/screenshot.png)

 ## Installation

 To make it work, you first need a HTTP server with PHP.

-If you have those requirements put the directory in the folder you want to share (it has to be accessible via HTTP).
+Then, just put the ``directory-list`` directory in the server directory you want to share (it has to be accessible via HTTP).

+The `index.php` from this new directory will then all make it work.

+### Example

+Let's say you want to share a directory in your server, having the path: `/some/path/www/to_share`.

+You will need to copy the ``directory-list`` directory from this repository to `/some/path/www/to_share/`.
+You will thus have a new directory, `/some/path/www/to_share/directory-list`.

+You can then profit from this script by going to the URL directly pointing to the `index.php` of this created directory.

 You also can also easily modify the PHP file to take files from elsewhere in your server.

 ## TODO

 The CSS could be improved, might do it in the future.

-I'm not really investing time (nor have I) on this because I already have another project which should cover the same usecases.

 ## Notes